-(c) Wire Instructions.
-The Company shall have provided the Purchaser with the Company's wire instructions, on Company letterhead and executed by the Chief Executive Officer or Chief Financial Officer of the Company.

-(d) Representations and Warranties.
-The representations and warranties of the Company contained in the Transaction Documents shall be true and correct in all material respects (except for those representations and warranties that are qualified by materiality or material adverse effect, which shall be true and correct to such extent) as of the date of this Agreement and as of the Closing Date as though made at that time (except for representations and warranties that speak as of a specific date, which shall be true and correct in all material respects as of such specified date); provided that each representation or warranty made by the Company in this Agreement under Sections 4(a), 4(c) and 4(d) shall be true and correct in all respects as of the date of this Agreement and as of the closing Date as though made at that time (except for representations and warranties that speak as of a specific date).
+- (a) Execution of Transaction Documents and Other Documents.
+The Company shall have duly executed and delivered to the Purchaser each of the Transaction Documents to which it is a party and other relevant documents reasonably requested by the Purchaser. - (b) Performance.
+The Company shall have performed and complied in all material respects with all agreements, obligations and conditions contained in the Transaction Documents that are required to be performed or complied with by it on or before the Closing. - (c) Representations and Warranties; Covenants.
+The representations and warranties of the Company contained in the Transaction Documents shall be true and correct in all material respects (except for those representations and warranties that are qualified by materiality or material adverse effect, which shall be true and correct to such extent) as of the date of this Agreement and as of the Closing Date as though made at that time (except for representations and warranties that speak as of a specific date, which shall be true and correct in all material respects as of such specified date); provided that each representation or warranty made by the Company in this Agreement under Sections 4(a), (c) and (f) shall be true and correct in all respects as of the date of this Agreement and as of the Closing Date as though made at that time (except for representations and warranties that speak as of a specific date, which shall be true and correct as of such specified date).

-8. TERMINATION
+8. TERMINATION.

-(a) Subject to Section 8(b) below, this Agreement may be terminated and the transactions contemplated by this Agreement abandoned at any time prior to the Closing:

-(i) by mutual written agreement of the Company and the Purchaser; or

-(ii) by the Company or the Purchaser if any legislative body, court, administrative agency or commission or other governmental authority, instrumentality, agency or commission shall have enacted, issued, promulgated, enforced or entered any law or governmental regulation or order which has the effect of prohibiting the sale and issuance of the Securities; provided, however, that the right to terminate this Agreement pursuant to this Section 8(a)(ii) shall not be available to a party if the issuance of such law, regulation or order was initiated by, or primarily due to a breach by, such party of this Agreement.
+- (a) Subject to Section 8(b) below, this Agreement may be terminated and the transactions contemplated by this Agreement abandoned at any time prior to the Closing: - (i) by mutual agreement of the Company and the Purchaser; - (ii) by the Company or the Purchaser if any legislative body, court, administrative agency or commission or other governmental authority, instrumentality, agency or commission shall have enacted, issued, promulgated, enforced or entered any law or governmental regulation or order which has the effect of prohibiting the sale and issuance of the Securities; provided, however, that the right to terminate this Agreement pursuant to this Section 8(a)(ii) shall not be available to a party if the issuance of such law, regulation or order was initiated by, or primarily due to a breach by, such party of this Agreement;